I’m going to vent for a second here. I hope you don’t mind.

 In most cases, someone selling their used diapers isn’t trying to get over on you.
 We’re human and can miss small imperfections and diaper condition is subjective.
 EUC to me may only be VGUC to someone else.
 Determine whether or not it’s worth complaining about before shooting off an angry PM or email.

 If the diaper was listed as stain-free but has a shadow stain on it, let it go.
 Removing stains is pretty easy.
 If the diaper is a little smelly, just wash it.
-We all have different wash routines and honestly, sometimes you become immune to smells if you’re around them all the time so the seller may not have any idea that the diaper is smelly.
+We all have different wash routines and honestly, sometimes you become immune to smells if you’re around them all the time.
+Honestly, the seller may not have any idea that the diaper is smelly.